a programming language without fluff

 Moxie descends from TinyGo.
 All embedded targets and threading infrastructure have been stripped.
 What remains is a compilation pipeline for Linux, Darwin, and browser JS, rewired for single-threaded domains with process-level isolation via spawn.

-# Build the compiler (requires Go 1.25+ and LLVM 19)
+# Build the compiler

 ./build.sh